 (5) Signatures or petition sheets not included in the random sample.
 This subdivision applies only to petitions for statewide candidates, new party formation petitions, or to local jurisdictions that conduct random sampling; and

 All challenges by the same person or party in interest shall be included in one affidavit.

 The original signed affidavit shall be received by the person in charge of that election by 5:00 p.m. local time on the deadline date.
 If the affidavit challenges any item that is prohibited by this section, only that line item shall be summarily rejected.

-The decision of the secretary of state or the person in charge of the election regarding a challenge may not be challenged a second time with the secretary of state or the person in charge of the election, but may be appealed to the circuit court.
+The decision of the secretary of state or the person in charge of the election regarding a challenge under this section may not be challenged a second time with the secretary of state or the person in charge of the election, but may be appealed to the circuit court.
 Any challenge with the secretary of state may be appealed in Hughes County.
 An appeal challenging a nominating petition for a primary election, takes precedence over other cases in circuit court.
 Any party appealing the circuit court order to the Supreme Court shall file a notice of appeal within ten days of the date of the notice of the entry of the circuit court order.

 A failure to challenge a petition in accordance with this section does not deny a person any other legal remedy to challenge the filing of a nominating, initiative, or referendum petition in circuit court.
 A challenge to a petition in circuit court may include items prohibited in this section.